I-Dont-Remember/site/content/blog/data-removal-tools-misaligned-incentives.md

 | _Improving_ 📉| _Fewer Customers_ 📉|
 | _Worsening_ 📈 | _More Customers_  📈|

-Data removal services are de-incentivized from improving the underlying problem.
+Data removal services are disincentivized from improving the underlying problem.
 If the underlying issue is improved (e.g. less of my personal information is online), it's harder to convince people to pay for their service.
 Also, this is only the best case scenario with good people running it!
 There are some data removal services that will only [pretend to send opt-outs, or even feed the data brokers themselves](https://news.ycombinator.com/item?id=30607219)!

 ## This seems dumb